 Progress planning for walking and cycle networks in Redlands Coast.

-Council is progressing a brief for conducting an Options Analysis for the Moreton Bay Cycleway - Ormiston Link.
+The brief for conducting an options analysis for the Moreton Bay Cycleway - Ormiston Link has been finalised and preparations are in progress to be released to the consultants for delivery.

 Deliver the Redlands Coast Transport Strategy 2041.